Coronavirus Relief for Small Businesses: Six Ways to Get Help

 COVID-19 relief for businesses varies across different states, cities, and counties.
 For example, Washington State is offering no-interest loans for businesses that are enduring economic hardship due to the coronavirus pandemic.
 Meanwhile, New York City has launched the city’s Employee Retention Grant Program to help retain employees as businesses face decreased revenue.

-Check with your state’s chamber of commerce to find out what financial assistance options exist in your area for your small business.
+Check with your state’s chamber of commerce to find out what financial assistance and loan options exist in your area for your small business.

 4. Coronavirus help for small business through crowdfunding